 In my wandering, sinking into the richness of life expressing all around me, I was swallowed up into it, in kinship with it all, returning home to a natural state of allurement and awe.
 And in this space, a new awareness emerged.

 I became aware of the feeling hidden beneath my speed racing.
 I became aware of what is actually going on.
 That the speed racing is a response to a pervasive feeling of “not enough.”
-In any moment, the object of not enough could be anything.
-Not enough time, or resources, or clarity, or love, or space, or whatever.
+At any moment, the object of not enough could be anything.
+Not enough time, resources, clarity, love, space, or whatever.
 I saw how the object of not enough is not the point, but that it was the “not enough” filter itself that takes me out of being present to the richness of life unfolding in its abundance all around me.

 It reminded me of a movement class I attended a few years ago led by the legendary dance pioneer Anna Halprin.
 There were about twenty of us in the class and we were exploring the movement of the whole.
 As the music played, we were instructed to notice the movement impulses that arise from within us individually as part of a larger group movement.